ette9844/ette9844/README.md

-### Hi there 👋
-I'm Hyejin, a full-stack developer who loves diving into new tech and taking on challenges.
+Full-stack developer who loves diving into new tech and taking on challenges.

 <br><br>